body_might_complete_normally_catch_error

 Description

-#The analyzer produces this diagnostic when the closure passed to the
+The analyzer produces this diagnostic when the closure passed to the

-parameter of the Future.catchError
+onError parameter of the Future.catchError method is required to

-implicitly return null
+implicitly return null.

 Example

-#The following code produces this diagnostic because the closure passed to
+The following code produces this diagnostic because the closure passed to

-method is required to return an int
+the catchError method is required to return an int but doesn't end

-, causing it to implicitly return null
+with an explicit return, causing it to implicitly return null:

 void g(Future<int> f) {